BananaAcid/runworker/README.md

 ## Helpers
 The boolean constants `isMaster` and `isWorker` can be imported/required as well.
 They are streight from the internal cluster object.

-The `runMaster(masterPathname)` can be used, to have your start script include the master script (taking care of the `if (isMaster)` part).
+`runMaster(masterPathname)` can be used, to have your start script include the master script (taking care of the `if (isMaster)` part).
 This is a `Promise` to `await` and catch errors on as well.

+## The worker script
+Export any function to be proxied to from the master script's worker object.

+Exported functions may be of type normal function, async function or promise.
+They may only return serializeable values (JSON.stringify compatible).

+Exported variables will not be proxied, use a custom getter or settter function. _The reason not it is not implemented using observables: If the value would be send through, the master script could have triggered a follow up function and the value might not yet have been set on the worker (race conditions)._

 ## The worker object
+__Is used in the master script.__

-- `runWorker(workerPathname)`    -- needs to be required/imported to initialize a worker, returns a Promise to await, resolves as [Cluster Worker](https://nodejs.org/api/cluster.html#cluster_class_worker) with a few additions
+- `runWorker(workerPathname)`    -- needs to be required/imported to initialize a worker, returns a Promise to await, resolves as [Cluster Worker](https://nodejs.org/api/cluster.html#cluster_class_worker) with a few additions.

 _Note:_ `runWorker(workerPathname [, useModeFast = true])` has a `useModeFast` that toggles 2 ways of loading the worker script:
 1. __TRUE__: is faster: no IPC call to load script, but blocks longer on weak cpus